 A spasm passed across her face and she pulled back a little.
 “Redemption?
 Gah!
 The Order has reduced that word to a blood-soaked synonym for genocide, Kai.
-You must find new words to utter in their place as you seek out this new path.”
+You must find new words to utter in their place as you seek out your new path.”

 “Why are you standing s-so close to me and why are the Ferals not laughing at me?
 What are you doing?”

 Ivy pressed her body against his and kissed him full on the lips.
 He responded instantly, passionately, their tongues searching.
 His passion was so aflame that he thought he would faint but he noted that she, too, was breathing heavily, her eyes closed with pleasure.
 She leant her staff against the Phoenix and cupped his face in her hands.
-“A simple geiss that blinds the eyes, dear heart: it looks to them as though we are just talking here awhile.”
+“A simple geis that blinds the eyes, dear heart: it looks to them as though we are just talking here awhile.”

 She repeated the questing kiss again and his heart hammered in his chest as he circled his arms about her waist and held her tight.
 After several minutes, she pulled away to kiss him on the forehead.
 “See?
 There are things in life worth holding on to.”